Permanent Patent

 MSME or StartUp India Certificate (If any)

-These documents are necessary to obtain the subsidized cost.
+These documents are required to avail the subsidized rates.

 Need assistance?
 Don’t worry, experts are here to help!